 Type: Global EOR and contractor management platform

 Oyster HR lets remote-first small businesses hire compliantly in 180+ countries without needing local legal entities.
-Built-in salary benchmarking across 130+ countries and misclassification risk assessment help you hire confidently across borders.
-Contractor management starts at $29/month after a 30-day free trial.
+Built-in salary benchmarking across 130+ countries and misclassification risk assessment help small business owners hire confidently across borders.
+As HR software for small business global teams, Oyster makes international hiring feel structured and legally secure rather than risky and complicated.

 What you'll like: